• -

 Fostering Binational Startups: US-Mexico Collaboration

 With high entrepreneurship and startup rates, Latino immigrants are key contributors to U.S. economic development.
-In a new report for the Center for the U.S and Mexico, nonresident fellow Elizabeth Salamanca explains how their skills and expertise are integral to innovative startups that often evolve in binational businesses, operating in both the U.S. and Mexico.
+In a new report for the Center for the U.S and Mexico, nonresident fellow Elizabeth Salamanca explains how their skills and expertise are integral to innovative startups that often evolve into binational businesses, operating in both the U.S. and Mexico.

 Elizabeth Salamanca September 9, 2024